- Download our Moving to Houston Guide (PDF)

 Whether searching for a one-bedroom apartment, or a five-bedroom house with a pool and yard, Houston has a plethora of accommodation options available.
-There seem to be constant new-builds sprouting up across the greater Houston area, and there’s also a wealth of choice of more established properties for those looking for something a little more established.
+There seem to be constant new-builds sprouting up across the greater Houston area, and there’s also a wealth of choice of more established properties for those looking for something a little more residential.

 - CON: Heavy traffic will influence where one lives

 Pay attention to the traffic and congestion when picking a home.
-Working in the city means new arrivals may need to commute to a neighbouring area, but Houston rush-hour can leave residents stuck in traffic for upwards of an hour depending on where they live.
+Working in the city means new arrivals may need to commute to a neighbouring area, but Houston rush hour can leave residents stuck in traffic for upwards of an hour depending on where they live.